 T-Shirt Printing Methods

-We offer two different methods of printing
+We offer different custom shirt printing methods

 Silk Screen printing involves creating a stencil (printers call this a “screen”).
 Then, using that stencil to apply layers of ink on the printing surface.
 Each color is applied using a different stencil.
 One at a time, combined to achieve the final look.